[Note: Yellowhead Road & Bridge (Nicola) Ltd. took over the highway maintenance contract for Service Area 14 as of July 1, 2019].

 - Cars: make sure you have proper winter tires.

-- Commercial vehicles: make sure you have chains, know how to put them on, and chain up if the lights are on.
+- Commercial vehicles: make sure you have chains, understand the latest regulations for where they need to be installed on your vehicle, know how to put them on, and chain up if the lights are on.
 When you are climbing the hill with chains, please remain single file in the cleared lane(s).

 - If you do travel over the Coquihalla during the winter – SLOW DOWN and allow extra travel time.
 Speed limits are set for ideal driving conditions and winter driving conditions are NOT ideal.